Stromboli: Volcano

-Eruptions from the summit craters typically result in a few short, mild, but energetic bursts, ranging up to a few hundred meters in height, containing ash, incandescent lava fragments and stone blocks.
+Eruptions from the summit craters typically result in a few short, mild, but energetic bursts, ranging up to a few hundred meters in height, containing ash, incandescent lava fragments, and stone blocks.
 Stromboli's activity is almost exclusively explosive, but lava flows do occur at times when volcanic activity is high: an effusive eruption occurred in 2002, the first in 17 years, and again in 2003, 2007, and 2013–14.
 Volcanic gas emissions from this volcano are measured by a multi-component gas analyzer system, which detects pre-eruptive degassing of rising magma, improving prediction of volcanic activity.

 On 3 July 2019, two major explosive events occurred at around 16:46 local time, alongside 20 additional minor explosive events identified by Italy's National Institute of Geophysics and Volcanology.
 A hiker near the volcano's summit died after being struck by flying debris when the eruption began.
 Additionally, 6 people suffered minor injuries due to the eruption.

 On 28 August 2019, at 10:16 local time, an explosive eruption sent a pyroclastic flow down the volcano's northern flank and into the sea, where it continued for several hundred meters before collapsing.
 The resulting ash column reached a height of 2000 m.

+On 4 July 2024, Stromboli erupted along with Mount Etna, and the Italian Civil Protection Department (Protezione Civile) issued the highest alert level.

 Settlements

-The two villages San Bartolo and San Vincenzo lie in the northeast while the smaller village Ginostra lies in the southwest.
+Two villages, San Bartolo and San Vincenzo, lie in the northeast, while the smaller village Ginostra lies in the southwest.
 Administratively, they are one of the frazioni (unit of a commune and municipality) of Lipari, Messina.

-In the early 1900s a few thousand people inhabited the island, but after several waves of emigration the population has numbered a few hundred since the mid-1950s.
+In the early 20th century, a few thousand people inhabited the island, but after several waves of emigration, the population has numbered a few hundred since the mid-1950s.
 The population on the island was about 500 as of 2016.

 In addition to Italian, a derivative of the Sicilian dialect that is called Aeolian is generally spoken on this and the other Aeolian islands.